harunpehlivan/playground-0ouC8yGM/markdowns/welcome.md

 @[Comparison between Breadth First Search and Beam Search]({"stubs": ["Exercises/SearchAlgoComparison.cs"],"command": "SearchAlgo.SearchAlgoTest.comparisonBFS_BMS"})

+## Conclusion

+A beam search algorithm is very easy to write an its a great optimization of the bfs.
+A bad choice for the score function cause to lose informations during filtering (or the pruning) operation.
+A lots of variation can be made and the beam search algorithm principle is the use of a limited size beam collection according to a heuristic through a set of data.

 ## Remark

 This example is a smallest distance computation, unfixed beam size makes the beam search becoming an A* algorithm.